-If you have a garage but no car, you could potentially rent out your garage for others to park in (if there’s a demand for spaces).
+If you have a garage but no car, you could potentially rent it out for others to park in.
+For many people who live in popular, big-city destinations, demand for parking can be huge meaning you’ll never be short of people looking to use your driveway or garage.

 Renting out your driveway is even simpler.
 Put ads in local papers or in the local newsagent or even on your front gate.
 If you live near a station, see if they will let you put a notice up there.
 Then see how much the station car park charges per day and try to undercut them – crafty!

-Alternatively, put an ad on Gumtree but remember that you’ll have to do a lot of the legwork yourself including working out contracts and payments.
+Alternatively, you can cut out online agents by putting an ad on Gumtree but remember that you’ll have to do a lot of the legwork yourself including working out contracts and payments.

-However, for sacrificing 15% you get professionally drafted contracts to download (six to choose from) and a completely flexible rental arrangement – you decide exactly when and for how long you rent your space for.
-JustPark also offers a secure PayPal system so that, if you prefer, you can be paid online rather than with cash or cheques.
+Their service includes a professionally drafted contract to download (there are actually six to choose from) and a completely flexible rental arrangement – you decide exactly when and for how long you rent your space for.

 Park Let: This is the most restrictive option as it deals only with five or seven-day contracts.
-Like Parkatmyhouse.com it charges 15% commission, and you will also be charged an additional admin fee of £25 (+ VAT) for the first month.
+While it’s free to advertise your space, they do charge a 20% commission on your monthly rental earnings as well as an additional admin fee of £25 (+ VAT) for the first month.

 Again, however, for this price they deal with all the contracts and processing payments and put in the extra work by negotiating with tenants on your behalf, collecting all monthly rental amounts using Direct Debit and helping out should any problems arise during the tenancy period, which makes life just that little bit easier.

-How much you can earn will depend on both the location and the length of time you’re renting it out for.
+How much you can earn will depend on both the location and the length of time you’re renting out spaces for.

 This is an easy and non-intrusive way of making some regular money.

-The best about this money-maker is that you decide how flexible you want to be – if you don’t want to rent out your driveway or garage all the time, then don’t!
-On most of the sites there are availability calendars so you can simply select the times your space is available whether it’s half an hour here and there or a whole year!
+The best thing about this money-maker is that you decide how flexible you want to be – if you don’t want to rent out your driveway or garage all the time, there’s no obligation to do so.
+On most of the sites, there are availability calendars so you can simply select the times your space is available whether it’s half an hour here and there, or a whole year!

 However, you could find that having someone else’s car in your driveway causes too much noise, dirt and nuisance in the long-term.
 For band rehearsals, you would obviously have to have fairly distant neighbours and be able to put up with it yourself.

-N.B.
 You will need to check with your home insurance provider to ensure that renting out your driveway or garage doesn’t affect your policy, and any extra cash you make must be declared to the Inland Revenue on your tax return.
-See this article for more information.